 Marital assets are deemed to belong to both the husband and wife.
 Once the court has determined which assets are marital, it sets out to determine how to fairly distribute those assets.
 The same goes for debts, liabilities, and tax consequences.

-Thomas J. Ali realizes that this is a difficult time for you.
+Our team realizes that this is a difficult time for you.
 Your whole life is changing, and many people cling to their possessions during times like these.
 You need a qualified attorney to advocate for your rights and get you what you are entitled to so you can move on with your life.
-Thomas J. Ali has specialized in equitable distribution and other family law matters for over 30 years.
-He is ready and able to handle your case, no matter how complex.
+We have specialized in equitable distribution and other family law matters for over 30 years.
+We’re ready and able to handle your case, no matter how complex.

-Contact Thomas J. Ali today.
+Contact us today.
 We look forward to assisting you!